jbphillips/Maui-Blazor-QR-TestApp/readme.md

 # QR Reader for MAUI + Blazor Demo

 ## Project Life Purpose:
-MAUI and Blazor hybrid demo shows a working relationship between a MAUI component and Blazor Using Zxing although not .NET 8.0 ready
+MAUI and Blazor hybrid demo shows a working relationship between a MAUI component and Blazor view Using Zxing although not .NET 8.0 ready

 ## Design Goals: